Service and Assistance Animal Guidelines

 Disabled individuals may be accompanied by their service animals on all University of Arizona campuses where members of the public or participants in services, programs or activities are allowed to go.
-A service animal means any dog that is individually trained to do work or perform tasks for the benefit of individuals with physical, sensory, psychiatric, intellectual, or other mental conditions.
-If a dog meets this definition, it is considered a service dog regardless of whether it has been licensed or certified by a state or local government or a training program.
+In addition, disabled individuals and trainers may take service animals in training to public places on campus for training purposes.
+A service animal means any dog that is individually trained to do work or perform tasks for individuals with disabilities.
+Other species of animals are not service animals, however, miniature horses are permitted where reasonable and the service dog provisions below apply to miniature horses as well.

-The work or tasks performed by a service animal must be directly related to the individual's impairment.
-Examples of such tasks include, but are not limited to:
+Examples of tasks performed by service dogs include, but are not limited to:

 - The dog is disruptive and not effectively controlled.